SlavovLab/decode/MaxQuant_templates/README.md

 - Met oxidation and N-term acetylation variable modifications
 - If searching TMT data, set lcmsRunType = Standard and add TMT labels as fixed modifications
 - Cys carbamidomethyl fixed modification

+## Running the validation search in MaxQuant
+1. Edit MQ parameter file with file paths of database with candidate SAAPs, and ensure dependent peptide parameter is set to False.
+2. Otherwise the same as DP search.